-Swing Trading because we are bored and itching to do something tends to be dangerous to our trading accounts.
+Swing Trading because we are bored and itching to make a trade is normally VERY dangerous to our trading accounts.

 Our eyes should be focused on the future, and that is what swing trading is all about.
 Following a strategy that beats the market over time also protects capital during bad times.

 In this article I want to look at the psychology of trading.
 I like writing about trading psychology because it will determine if we are going to be a profitable trader or not.

 Why do so many investors and traders fail to achieve profits?

 The term “impulsive” is often used to describe people who just can’t wait for the trade to come to them.
 They can’t delay; they’ve got to have it now.
 So they are not willing to wait for a great swing trading setup that comes later in order to get something right away.